Richie78321/tech-interview-prep-guide/README.md

 Prepare stories for the bigger items by outlining the main points you'd like to get across and practicing cohesively covering them all.

 Practice everything out-loud.

+## Miscellaneous Tips

+Talk a lot during the interviews.
+Avoid awkward silence where they might think you're stuck by literally saying "I'm thinking about X...".

+Drink a little bit of coffee about 1 hour before the interviews for an extra boost.

+Keep a log of the LeetCode problems you do, and write notes when you learn something.

+In general, if something seems wildly complex with many different cases and corner-cases, you've likely missed some key realization in the problem that makes it more reasonable to solve.

+Try to think about what truths you can state about the algorithm that can help simplify a solution.
+For example: "picking the interval that ends soonest leaves the most room for future intervals" or "this sub-problem has no dependence on what has come before, so it can be computed independently".

+When determining the runtime of recursive algorithms, think about the branching factor and maximum depth of recursive calls and how those change based on input size.

+Remember that dynamic programming is more than just memoization in a recursive solution.
+Sometimes the iterative version of the algorithm (the one that computes the solutions to sub-problems first) can reveal key information about improving space and time complexity.
+For example, in the iterative solution it might become clear that computing the next sub-problem only requires the solutions from the past two sub-problems, so you can use constant memoization space instead of linear.